 Recall semantics of PDEVS, which carries outputs of all imminent components, and then all appropriate transitions for the same simulation time.
-In order to apply PDEVS semantics to the multicomponent approach, we have to apply the same solutions concerning collisions and simultaneous events as long as a solution to state collisions.
+In order to apply PDEVS semantics to the multicomponent approach, we have to apply the same solutions concerning collisions and simultaneous events as long as a solution to state collisions exists.
 Simultaneous transitions in a multicomponent system may imply multiple states generated for a given component at the same simulation time.
 Rather than serializing those states, we take the same path as PDEVS that is leaving the decision to the modeler.
 This way, one can decide which state change to apply in a particular order or how to compose those multiple states into a new one.
-Not only it allows to solve state collisions but also provides a way to introduce component autonomy in non-modular systems: the component is fully responsible for its state at any moment.
+Not only does it allow solving state collisions but also it provides a way to introduce component autonomy in nonmodular systems: the component is fully responsible for its state at any moment.

-In this section, we present our proposal of a formal multicomponent approach using PDEVS semantics as multiDEVS formalism introduced above, called multiPDEVS.
-We also present the construction of equivalence of multiPDEVS with a PDEVS atomic model and finally, the abstract simulator following PDEVS protocol is given.
+In this section, we present our proposal of a formal multicomponent approach using PDEVS semantics as introduced above, called multiPDEVS.
+We also present the construction of equivalence of multiPDEVS with a PDEVS atomic model and, finally, the abstract simulator following PDEVS protocol is given.
+3.1. multiPDEVS.
+In order to propose a parallel multicomponent system specification, we argued in the above discussion that we need to apply PDEVS semantics to the nonmodular approach alongside a way to manage state collisions.